 Plan for transportation for each Child upon Transition including resources such as vehicles, gas card, and other relevant important resources to facilitate transportation to/for Family visits, treatment services, jobs, and school.
 The Contractor shall ensure that transportation is not a barrier that prevents Child and Family engagement, treatment services, jobs, or school.

-Incorporate theTransition Plan into the Service Plan within the timeframe required by Agency.
+Incorporate Transition Planning into the Service Plan at the time of the Service Planning Conference.

 1.3.5.8 Education & Career Planning